rust-bitcoin/bip324/proxy/README.md

 `cargo run --bin proxy`

+The `--v1-fallback=true` flag can be used to fallback to the V1 protocol if the remote client does not support V2.

 ## Testing with Nakamoto

 [Nakamoto](https://github.com/cloudhead/nakamoto) is a BIP-157/BIP-158 Light Client that communicates over the Bitcoin P2P network.
 With a single change, Nakamoto may be modified to use the proxy.
 This patch hardcodes Nakamoto to connect to the localhost on port 1324 where the proxy should be running.